MetOffice/git-novice/episodes/09-github-history.md

 we used `git diff` on the command line in our local repository to show the differences between two commits on our branch.

-We can also see these difference on GitHub.
+We can also see these differences on GitHub.

 In a new tab, navigate to your `weather` GitHub repo then add `compare` to the end of the URL.